serdarburakguneri/scooter-renting/README.md

 * An admin can modify the scooter registered.
 * A user can list all scooters.
 Each scooter has location information, so it would be nice to filter scooters within a geographic area.
+* A user should have card information to be able to unlock a scooter.
 * A user can rent and unlock a scooter.
 * A user can stop the ride and lock the scooter.
 * Whenever a ride ends, the payment service handles the transaction.